 South Korean ice dancer, Yura Min, almost had a terrible wardrobe malfunction during her performance at the 2018 Winter Olympics in Pyeongchang, South Korea, on Sunday with her partner Alexander Gamelin.

 The incident happened during South Korea’s figure skating routine.
-Min, an American citizen skating for South Korea, described the unforgettable experience to Detroit Free Press during her interview.
+Min, an American citizen skating for South Korea, described the unforgettable experience to Detroit Free Press

 “Five seconds into the routine, my hook came undone,” the 22-year-old figure skater said.
 “I was like, ‘Oh no!’
 If that comes undone, the whole thing could just pop off.
 I was terrified the entire program.”